PhanChenh/PredictQuantity_PythonProject_PizzaDataset/README.md

 4. Forecasting pizza demand (quantity & sales) using the best model.
 5. Exploring sales and quantity trends with forecasted data
 6. Interpret results

+## Objectives:
+In this project, we will explore the pizza transaction dataset using various techniques, including many supervised learning algorithms (listed below).
+The goal is to analyze and model total quantity sold by weekly of specific pizza w specific size in New Jersey based on different category features. the result we want is the predicting total sales/ quantity for the next year by each pizza and sizes.
+We will do it by aggregating weekly predictions to get annual forecasts

 ---